Dancing with the Stars (American TV series) season 10: Couples

 Pamela Anderson returned for the All-Stars season, where she was paired with Tristan MacManus.

 Host and judges

 Samantha Harris did not return as co-host for this season due to her commitments on The Insider and Entertainment Tonight.
 On March 8, 2010, Tom Bergeron announced on Good Morning America that his new co-host would be season seven champion Brooke Burke.
-Len Goodman, Bruno Tonioli, and Carrie Ann Inaba all returned as judges.
+Len Goodman, Carrie Ann Inaba, and Bruno Tonioli all returned as judges.